divio/saleor-boilerplate/README.rst

 Before applying, consult the `Saleor releases notes <https://github.com/mirumee/saleor/releases>`_ for changes and update the changelog in this repository afterwards.

-Please mind that we do not override the ``settings.py`` file, you may need to do manual changes there.
+Please note that we do not override the ``settings.py`` file, you may need to do manual changes there.

 Lastly, set the correct version in ``boilerplate.json`` and relase to Divio Cloud.